SAML-Toolkits/ruby-saml/README.md

   `idp_cert_fingerprint` and `idp_cert_fingerprint_algorithm` parameters.

-In addition, you may pass the option `:relax_signature_validation` to `SloLogoutrequest` and `Logoutresponse` if want to skip signature validation on logout.
+In addition, you may pass the option `:relax_signature_validation` to `SloLogoutrequest` and `Logoutresponse` if you want to skip signature validation on logout.

 The `idp_cert_fingerprint` option is deprecated for the following reasons.
 It will be removed in Ruby SAML version 2.1.0.
 1. It only works with HTTP-POST binding, not HTTP-Redirect, since the full certificate is not sent in the Redirect URL parameters.
-2. It is theoretically be susceptible to collision attacks, by which a malicious actor could impersonate the IdP.
+2. It is theoretically susceptible to collision attacks, by which a malicious actor could impersonate the IdP.
 (However, as of January 2025, such attacks have not been publicly demonstrated for SHA-256.)
 3. It has been removed already from several other SAML libraries in other languages.